Telemedicine is an opportunity to change the way we live and significantly contribute to climate change

 According to the HSE pre-Covid in 2018, every year about 3.2 million patients attend outpatient services in HSE hospitals in Ireland.
 While travel to clinics cannot be eliminated, a large number of low acuity consultations and follow ups can be completed via video, in turn reducing our carbon footprint and contributing to the national carbon neutrality targets.

-Using Telehealth video consultations for 50% of these appointments could save 1.6million trips (average of 4kgs of CO2 each trip).
+Using Telehealth video consultations for 50% of these appointments could save 1.6million trips (average of 4kgs of CO2 emission per trip).
 This is a saving of 6,400 Tonnes of CO2 per year in Ireland simply by moving 50% of outpatient appointments to video consultations.

 Carbon saving opportunity in GP consultations

-As per a BMC Primary care report published in 2021, 25.6 million outpatient consultations occur in general practice in Ireland.
+As per a BMC Primary care report published in 2021, 25.6 million consultations occur in general practice in Ireland.
 This includes face-to-face, home visits and nursing home visits and exclude the telemedicine consultations.
-Assuming that a third of these consultations can be conducted via telemedicine, there is an opportunity to save 51.2 million kgs (51,239 Tonnes) of CO2emission per year in Ireland via telemedicine.
+Assuming that 50% of these consultations can be conducted via telemedicine, there is an opportunity to save 51.2 million kgs (51,239 Tonnes) of CO2emission per year in GP consultations in Ireland.

 How much carbon emission did you save today?